Olivia-Feldman/NUGAN-DISTGAN/README.md

+This repo consists of three different gan networks that are used to compare how the regular DGAN, DIST_GAN, and NU-GAN perform on preventing mode collapse.
+Each gan is run at latent dimensions 1 to visualize mode collpase in the model and then run at latent dimension 100 to determine the quality and diversity of images.
+An inception score metric is used to determine the quality and diversity of images for each three gans at their latent dimensions

 # Classifier

 A cnn digit classifier was trained and used in both networks to predic p(y|x) for the inception score for the gan.